This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Bring a large pot of water to a boil.
-Salt the water and follow the package instructions to cook the noodles to al dente.
+Salt the water and cook the pasta until just al dente, following package directions.
+Reserve ¼ cup of the pasta water before draining.

-• In the meantime, prepare the garlic, shallot, and mushrooms.
+• While the pasta cooks, prepare the garlic, shallot, and mushrooms.

-• In a large skillet (12-inch), preheat it over medium until it feels warm.
-Add 2 tbsp oil, garlic, shallot, and a pinch of salt.
-Saute for 15 seconds.
+• Heat a large (12-inch) skillet over medium heat until warm.
+Add 2 tbsp olive oil, garlic, shallot, and a pinch of salt.
+Sauté until fragrant, about 15 -20 seconds.

-• Add mushrooms, 1 tbsp oil, and another pinch of salt.
-Saute until the mushrooms turn slightly softer, about 3 minutes.
+• Add mushrooms, the remaining 1 tbsp olive oil, and another pinch of salt.
+Sauté until the mushrooms release some liquid and soften slightly, about 3 minutes.

-• Push the mushrooms to the side of the pan and add the gochujang paste to the center.
-Stir and saute for 10 seconds to release the aroma.
+• Push the mushrooms to the side and add the gochujang paste to the center of the pan.
+Sauté the paste for 10 seconds to release its aroma.

-• To serve, transfer the pasta to a large serving plate.
-Sprinkle with parmesan and chive.
+• Transfer to a serving plate and sprinkle with parmesan and chives.
 Serve hot or warm.

 Notes